ilhan007/ui5-webcomponents-custom-theme/README.md

 **The project describes how to create a custom theme for  UI5 Web Components.**

 There are several ways to create a custom theme for an application, built with [UI5 Web Components](https://github.com/SAP/ui5-webcomponents/).
-The recommended way is to use the UI Theme Designer, described in  the [Custom Theming with UI Theme Designer](https://github.com/SAP/ui5-webcomponents/blob/main/docs/3-customizing/02-theme.md) section.
+The recommended way is to use the UI Theme Designer (user friendly tool for creating custom themes), described in the [Custom Theming with UI Theme Designer](https://github.com/SAP/ui5-webcomponents/blob/main/docs/3-customizing/02-theme.md) section.
 However, the UI Theme Designer is propriatery tool, available internally at SAP.
+In case you don't have access to the UI Theme Designer, this article is for you.

 # Theming of UI5 Web Components